leadbraw/doccloud-cli/README.md

 # DocCloud Tool

 A simple CLI tool to enable interacting with DocumentCloud from the comfort of the terminal.
-Uses the [python-documentcloud](https://github.com/muckrock/python-documentcloud) wrapper of the DocumentCloud API.
+Uses the [python-documentcloud](https://github.com/muckrock/python-documentcloud) wrapper of the DocumentCloud API, as well as the excellent [Typer](https://github.com/fastapi/typer) CLI library.

 ## Features ##
 - Logging into DocumentCloud